DongzeHE/scpca-docs/docs/download_files.md

 - A filtered counts file: `SCPCL000000_filtered.rds`,
 - A quality control report: `SCPCL000000_qc.html`,

-Every download also includes a single `libraries_metadata.csv` file containing metadata for all libraries included in the download.
+Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.

 ## Gene expression data